ryanklee/think-taink/docs/essential_docs.md

 - Horizontal scaling capabilities
 - Optimized database queries and caching mechanisms

+## Documentation Structure
+- System Architecture: Detailed explanation of system components and their interactions
+- API Reference: Comprehensive documentation of all available APIs
+- User Guide: Step-by-step instructions for using the system
+- Development Guide: Guidelines for contributing to the project and extending its functionality
+- Ethical Considerations: Documentation of ethical principles and their implementation

 ## For detailed information on specific components or processes, refer to the respective documentation files listed in the docs/index.md file.